peteroupc/peteroupc.github.io/randomfunc.md

 4. A **hypoexponential distribution** models the sum<sup>[**(14)**](#Note14)</sup>
  of _n_ random numbers that follow an exponential distribution and each have a separate `lamda` parameter (see "[**Gamma Distribution**](#Gamma_Distribution)").
 5. A random point (`x`, `y`) can be transformed (strategy 9, geometric transformation) to derive a point with **correlated random** coordinates (old `x`, new `x`) as follows (see (Saucier 2000)<sup>[**(27)**](#Note27)</sup>, sec.
 3.8): `[x, y*sqrt(1 - rho * rho) + rho * x]`, where `x` and `y` are independent random numbers generated the same way, and `rho` is a _correlation coefficient_ in the interval \[-1, 1\] (if `rho` is 0, the variables are uncorrelated).
+6. It is reasonable to talk about sampling the sum of N random numbers, where N has a fractional part.
+In this case, `ceil(N)` random numbers are generated and the last number is multiplied by that fractional part.
+For example, to sample the sum of 2.5 random numbers, generate three random numbers, multiply the last by 0.5 (the fractional part of 2.5), then sum all three numbers.

 <a id=Random_Numbers_from_a_Distribution_of_Data_Points></a>
 ### Random Numbers from a Distribution of Data Points